 Manufacturer Guide to Maine’s Electronic Waste Recycling Law

 Following is a summary of the provisions of Maine’s E-Waste Law relevant to manufacturers.
-A complete copy of the law can be obtained at www.Maine.gov/dep/waste/ewaste.
+Complete references to the law can be found on the E-Waste web page.

 Maine’s E-Waste Law defines "Manufacturer" as an entity who: